Skip to Content

 Rattlesnake

-3. Forest greens in woodland areas
+3. Olive greens for forested areas

-4. Reddish-brown hues in desert regions
+4. Reddish-browns thriving in desert climates

 Gopher Snake’s Brown or Gray Color